Jen-Morse/ea-capstone-project-snow/README.md

 The download URL with then be composed of: https://pasta.lternet.edu/package/data/eml/{scope}/{identifier}/{revision}/{entityId}

-There is a function in the notebook for creating the URL's once the parameters are known, which are obtained from each data package in the EDI Data Repository: https://edirepository.org.
+There is a function in the repository in downloader.py for creating the URL's once the parameters are known, which are obtained from each data package in the EDI Data Repository: https://edirepository.org.

 Data from the EDI Data Repository can also be downloaded directly from each data package page, which can be accessed via: